 Alameda Greenhouse This plant nursery located along Alameda near 4th street is best known for their thousands of vegetable seedlings.
 It is quite a sight to see, the greenhouses are FULL of rows and rows of vegetables and it’s no wonder they pride themselves on growing their own plants.
 A must stop for all your vegetable needs.
 Of course they carry a ton of other plants like perennials, annuals, groundcovers, trees, roses, and more but go for the vegetables.

-Jericho Nursery Two locations city wide (a northwest location along Alameda and a northeast location west of the I-25/Osuna intersection), this nursery came into existence shortly after the Rowlands closed around the city.
+Jericho Nursery They have a northwest location along Alameda, this nursery came into existence shortly after the Rowlands closed around the city.
 I’m so happy they did because they provide some unique items not found at other nurseries in town.
 Now of course they have the usual annuals, perennials, natives, trees, roses, shrubs and more but you’d never guess they have all kinds of specialty miniature garden and fairy garden materials.
 YES, you read that right.
 It’s worth the visit just check out the display.
 You’ll also find a friendly staff and everything you need to make a terrarium, garden tools, products and outdoor décor.

 Rehms Nursery Known as your neighborhood nursery, this nursery located at 5801 Lomas Blvd has everything you need for your yard all conveniently located near those of us in the near northeast heights, nob hill, and uptown.
 The staff is extremely knowledgeable and the deep family like atmosphere and roots of this store shine through.
 It’s no surprise they’ve been in business for over 80 years.